 Whether you want to visit a piece of nature and escape the city rush, you are a spiritual seeker, or can simply appreciate the beauty of well-designed gardens, visit the Bahai Gardens in Haifa.
 We spent not even an hour there and enjoyed a nice cup of coffee while being surrounded by stunning nature.
 I felt almost as relaxed as after visiting the next place on the list.

 The museum is housed in a restored 18th-century Turkish bathhouse with various rooms and chambers.
 You'll learn about the history of hammams in Israel through interactive and extremely cringe videos, some of which are problematic, and I would even say offensive.
 But don't let that ruin your visit.
 The bathhouse is very nice and full of colorful tiles and cool sculptures.
+This unique Akko attraction is well worth the time.

-We spent about 45 minutes there.
+We spent about 45 minutes here.

 Let's be real here for a sec, okay?
 You know I love museums, and no vacation is complete without visiting at least one.
 And that means my bar is set pretty high, and every museum goes through rough validation.
 But the Treasures in the Walls Museum in Akko passed with straight A's!
 After all, this place is like a time capsule of cool stuff, with surprises hidden around every corner.